 We are excited to announce our improvements in the forms’ accessibility.
 Jotform builder lets you create accessible forms that are Section 508 and WCAG 2.1 Level A and Level AA compliant.
 You will find out how to enable accessibility and a short FAQ below.

-- Click on the Show More Options.
+- Click the Show More Options button under the Form Settings section.

 You may also find a list of common questions and answers on the forms accessibility topic below.